Jodie Foster: Personal life

+On December 19, 1983, Foster was detained by U.S. customs agents at Logan International Airport for possessing a gram of cocaine.
+She was charged with a misdemeanor and placed on one year's probation.

-John Hinckley Jr. incident
+John Hinckley Jr. stalking incident

-According to Danny Peary,

 During her freshman year at Yale in 1980–81, Foster was stalked by John Hinckley Jr., who had developed an obsession with her after watching Taxi Driver multiple times.
 He moved to New Haven and tried to contact her by letter and telephone.
 On March 30, 1981, Hinckley attempted to assassinate United States president Ronald Reagan, wounding him and three other people, claiming that his motive was to impress Foster.
 The incident drew intense media attention, and Foster was accompanied by bodyguards while on campus.
-Although Judge Barrington D. Parker confirmed that Foster was innocent in the case and had been "unwittingly ensnared in a third party's alleged attempt to assassinate an American President", her videotaped testimony was played at Hinckley's trial.
+Judge Barrington D. Parker confirmed that Foster was innocent in the case and had been "unwittingly ensnared in a third party's alleged attempt to assassinate an American President".
+Her videotaped testimony was played at Hinckley's trial.
 While at Yale, Foster also had other stalkers, including a man who planned to kill her but changed his mind after seeing her perform in a college play.

 Foster has seldom publicly commented on Hinckley.
-She wrote an essay, titled "Why Me?", which was published in 1982 by Esquire on the condition that "there be no cover lines, no publicity and no photos".
+She wrote an essay, "Why Me?", published in 1982 by Esquire on the condition that "there be no cover lines, no publicity and no photos".
 In 1991, she canceled an interview on NBC's The Today Show when she discovered that Hinckley would be mentioned in the introduction and the producers would not change it.
 She discussed Hinckley in a 1999 interview with Charlie Rose on 60 Minutes II, explaining that she does not "like to dwell on it too much ...
 I never wanted to be the actress who was remembered for that event.
 Because it didn't have anything to do with me.
 I was kind of a hapless bystander.
 But ... what a scarring, strange moment in history for me, to be 17 years old, 18 years old, and to be caught up in a drama like that."
-She said the incident had a major impact on her career choices, but also acknowledged that her experience was minimal compared to the suffering of Reagan's press secretary James Brady, who was permanently disabled in the shooting and died from his injuries 33 years later, and his loved ones: "Whatever bad moments that I had certainly could never compare to that family."
+She said the incident had a major impact on her career choices, but also acknowledged that her experience was minimal compared to the suffering of Reagan's press secretary, James Brady, who was permanently disabled in the shooting and died from his injuries 33 years later, and his loved ones: "Whatever bad moments that I had certainly could never compare to that family."

-Filmography and accolades
+Acting credits and accolades

+Foster has received two Academy Awards, three British Academy Film Awards, the Cannes Film Festival's Honorary Palme d'Or, four Golden Globe Awards, a Primetime Emmy Award, and a Screen Actors Guild Award.
+She also earned the Golden Globe Cecil B. DeMille Award in 2013.

+Foster has been recognized by the Academy of Motion Picture Arts and Sciences (AMPAS) for the following films: